 This prospectus is part of a registration statement on Form S-3 that we have filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
-Under this shelf registration process, we may sell, in one or more offerings, up to \$250,000,000 in total aggregate offering price of securities described in this prospectus.
-This prospectus provides you with a general description of us and the securities offered under this prospectus.
+This prospectus provides you with a general description of us and the common units offered under this prospectus, which we may sell in one or more offerings.

-Each time we sell securities under this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering and the securities being offered.
+Each time we sell common units under this prospectus, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement also may add to, update or change information in this prospectus.
 If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in the prospectus supplement.
 You should read carefully this prospectus, any prospectus supplement and the additional information described below under the heading "Where You Can Find More Information."

-As used in this prospectus, "we," "us" and "our" and similar terms mean Crosstex Energy, L.P. and its subsidiaries, unless the context indicates otherwise.
+As used in this prospectus, "we," "us" and "our" and similar terms mean EnLink Midstream Partners, LP and its subsidiaries.